 Residential solar thermal systems are sized according to the number of occupants in the home.
 On average twenty gallons of hot water are used per person per day.
 We design the system to store one day’s supply of hot water.
 For example a family of four would have two solar collectors with an eighty gallon hot water storage tank.
 A family of six would have three solar collectors and a one hundred twenty gallon hot water storage tank.

-Rough estimates of pricing for flat plate solar thermal start at about $8,000 installed cost for a system with two solar collectors and an eighty-gallon storage tank to about $10,000 installed cost for a system with three solar collectors and a one hundred twenty gallon storage tank.
-This includes all material, shipping, installation and commissioning.
-Sales tax is not included.
-These estimates are not price quotes and are subject to change.
+No-cost estimates of pricing are available upon request.
 The ease or difficulty of the installation affects the cost.
 For example, installation of a solar thermal system during construction of a new home is usually easier than retrofitting into an existing home.
 However retrofitting solar thermal into an existing home is usually feasible.